JonasLauri/mssql-weekly-stats-optimizer/README.md

+# MSSQL Weekly Statistics Optimizer

+---

-Project Overview
+## Overview

-This project focuses on optimizing recurring SQL queries that were slow and required multiple servers to fetch data.
-The goal was to reduce execution time, consolidate data retrieval, and improve overall query efficiency in Microsoft SQL Server.
+This project focuses on optimizing recurring SQL queries that were previously slow and dependent on multiple servers.
+The goal was to **reduce execution time**, **consolidate data retrieval**, and **improve query performance** within Microsoft SQL Server.

+The optimization process included:

+* Parameterizing repetitive queries
+* Using temporary tables for intermediate data storage
-The optimization process involved parameterizing queries, using temporary tables, and creating a centralized query structure to pull weekly statistics from a single server instance.
+* Designing a centralized query structure for weekly statistics

+---

-Tools & Technologies
+## Tools & Technologies

-T-SQL (Transact-SQL)
+* **T-SQL (Transact-SQL)**

-Microsoft SQL Server Management Studio (SSMS)
+* **Microsoft SQL Server Management Studio (SSMS)**

+---

-Key Improvements
+## Key Improvements

-Reduced data retrieval time by consolidating multiple queries into one parameterized structure.
+* Reduced data retrieval time by merging multiple queries into one parameterized structure

-Used temporary tables for faster joins and aggregations.
+* Improved performance using temporary tables for joins and aggregations

-Simplified maintenance by centralizing scripts into a single optimized process.
+* Simplified maintenance by centralizing scripts into a single optimized process

+---

-Results & Outcome
+## Results & Impact

-Query runtime reduced from minutes to seconds.
+* Query runtime reduced from *minutes to seconds*

-Data is now retrieved from a single SQL instance.
+* All data now retrieved from a *single SQL instance*

-Improved maintainability and performance for future updates.
+* Easier maintenance, faster reporting, and improved scalability